 Brukinsa BTK Inhibitor for CLL/SLL

-At the 2019 ASH Annual Meeting data suggest that Brukinsa (zanubrutinib) monotherapy is generally well tolerated and active in the treatment of patients with of patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) irrespective of 17p deletion status.
+Brukinsa (zanubrutinib) monotherapy is generally well tolerated and active in the treatment of patients with of patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) irrespective of 17p deletion status.
 Novel Brukinsa drug combinations look to further improve on treatment with single drugs.

 Brukinsa is a Bruton tyrosine kinase (BTK) inhibitor.
 Within lymphoma cells, BTK is a protein/carbohydrate complex that is involved in maintaining cellular survival and replication.
 By inhibiting the activity of BTK, a BTK inhibitor reduces the growth of lymphoma cells and causes cellular death.
 Drugs that block BTK stop the flow of these growth signals causing lymphoma cells to die.